Alexhuszagh/PyCPP/ROADMAP.md

             -- DONE

         - Use all default types as aliases of the STL types...
+            - Need to alias basically all public headers....
+            - Lols shit...

         - Need a custom stringstream that takes a view or some shit, since that STL stringstream constructor is fucking dumb as shit.